nadbordrozd/nadbordrozd.github.io/source/_posts/2016-05-31-one-weird-trick-that-will-fix-your-pyspark-schemas.markdown

 On the other hand:

+- dataframe join sometimes gives [wrong results](https://issues.apache.org/jira/browse/SPARK-10892)
-- dataframe outer join acts as an inner join due to a bug
+- pyspark dataframe outer join acts as an inner join
 - when cached with `df.cache()` dataframes sometimes start throwing `key not found` and Spark driver dies.
 Other times the task succeeds but the the underlying rdd becomes corrupted (field values switched up).
 - not really dataframe's fault but related - parquet is not human readable which sucks - can't easily inspect your saved dataframes